arlac77/svelte-guard-history-router/README.md

 ### finalizePush

-Called from a transition to manifest the new destination.
+Called from a Transition to manifest the new destination.
-If path is undefined the transition has been aborderd.
+If path is undefined the Transition has been aborderd.

 #### Parameters